Choosing Your Platform

 Brevo’s pricing model charges by email volume rather than subscriber count.
 You can have 100,000 subscribers and only pay for what you send.
 This rewards list hygiene rather than penalising list growth.

-SmartrMail was built specifically for ecommerce stores that want results without complexity.
-Now part of Relay Commerce and led by product manager Nicolas Vibert, its machine learning product recommendation engine analyses purchase and browsing history to generate personalised product emails automatically.
-For Shopify stores that don’t have a dedicated email marketer, SmartrMail can have automated flows running in under 15 minutes — the fastest setup-to-revenue time of any ecommerce ESP.
+SmartrMail is the Shopify pick for stores that want results without complexity.
+Now part of Relay Commerce and led by product manager Nicolas Vibert, its machine learning product recommendation engine can have automated flows running in under 15 minutes, the fastest setup-to-revenue time of any ecommerce ESP.

-Bento takes a developer-first approach with a clean REST API, webhook-driven architecture, and SOC 2 compliance.
-It’s one of the few ESPs with a native MCP server integration, making it particularly interesting for teams building programmatic email workflows.
-Bento charges a flat $30 per month regardless of list size, which makes it cost-effective at scale.
+Bento is the developer-first pick: clean REST API, webhook-driven, SOC 2, a native MCP server, and a flat $30 per month regardless of list size, which makes it cost-effective at scale.

 Loops thinks in product events and user journeys, not campaigns and audiences.
 Purpose-built for SaaS onboarding and product email.
-Resend treats email as a first-class engineering concern with React Email components.
+Resend treats email as a first-class engineering concern with React Email components, an official MCP server, and an AI editor that drafts in your brand voice from a URL, which is why it has become the default sender that AI agents reach for.
 Postmark delivers transactional emails in under one second.
 They deliberately don’t offer bulk marketing sends because it would compromise their transactional deliverability.

 Budget ESP Comparison for Small Businesses